#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

+Any border-strip tableau of shape $(2^{2n},1^{2n+1})$ and type $(2n+1,2^{2n})$ must contain $n$ border-strips of size $2$ in its second column.
+Indeed, if the border-strip of size $2n+1$ were to include a square from the second column, the remaining skew shape would become disconnected.
+Moreover, each disconnected component would have an odd number of squares, making it impossible to tile with $2$-border-strips.
+Thus the strip of size $2n+1$ must occupy the top of the first column, leaving a disconnected remainder consisting of two copies of a $2n\times 1$ shape.

-Indeed, it is significantly easier to compute $\chi_{(2^{2n},1^{2n})}(2n,2^{2n})$.
-Any border-strip tableau of shape $(2^{2n},1^{2n})$ of type $(2n,2^{2n})$ must have $n$ border-strips of size $2$ in its second column.
-The numbers in these border strips have to be selected freely from the set $\{1,2,\ldots,2n\}$, and then there is a unique way to arrange them into the second column.
-Thus there are indeed ${2n\choose n}$ possible border-strip tableaux, and each of them has the same height. \end{example} Surprisingly, it turns out that the parity of the height is a useful invariant for some sets of border-strip tableaux as we show in the following theorem.
+The $n$ strips of size $2$ placed in the second column can be chosen freely from the set $\{1,2,\ldots,2n\}$, and there is a unique way to arrange them: they must be in increasing order from top to bottom.
+Therefore, the total number of such border-strip tableaux is ${2n \choose n}$, and each has the same height.

+\end{example} Surprisingly, it turns out that the parity of the height is a useful invariant for some sets of border-strip tableaux as we show in the following theorem.
 In fact, this theorem is the key for the hardness result.

+\begin{theorem} Let $\lambda= (w,\mathbf{1}+\lambda_d)$ be a partition where $\mathbf{1}$ is the all-$1$ vector.
+Furthermore, assume that $\lambda_d$ can be tiled with $1\times 2$ dominos.
+Let $\rho$ be a permutation of size $|\lambda|$ such that it has exactly $|\lambda_d|/2$ cycles of length $2$, it does not have any fixed point, and all other cycles has a length at least $w+h(\lambda')$.
+Then $\chi_\lambda(\rho)$ is a non-vanishing character. \end{theorem} \begin{proof} The only way to tile $\lambda$ with appropriate border-strips proceeds in the following way.
+The border--strip corresponding to the largest cycle of $\rho$ must occupy a hook in the top-left corner of the shape; all other long cycles are placed in the first column, while the border-strips the cycles of length $2$ tile the subshape $\lambda_d$.